neonbadger/DestinationUnknown/README.md

 There is a test suite encompassing Unittest, Integration Test, and Selenium Test written for Destination Unknown.

 Currently the coverage is 67%.
-For details, please visit the folder [htmlcov](htmlcov/index.html).

 ![](/static/img/coverage1.png)

+For details, please open the folder [htmlcov](htmlcov) in your browser.

 To run the test suite on command line:
 ```